DrFaust92/bitbucket-go-client/docs/SnippetsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **SnippetsWorkspaceEncodedIdCommentsPost**
-> Snippet SnippetsWorkspaceEncodedIdCommentsPost(ctx, body, encodedId, workspace)
+> SnippetComment SnippetsWorkspaceEncodedIdCommentsPost(ctx, body, encodedId, workspace)
 Create a comment on a snippet

 Creates a new comment.
 The only required field in the body is `content.raw`.
 To create a threaded reply to an existing comment, include `parent.id`.